Roaldkamman/Portfolio_YahtzeeDice/README.md

 - Removed clear buttons because they were redundant.

 - commit to GitHub.
-End of activities 03/07/2020.
 (Side note:) I Think I can make the functionality of the site even simpler by combining the roll 1-5 buttons and showing as many random numbers as clicked in one line.
 This will be my first objective the next time I work on this project.
 After that I will resize the app for larger screens.
 Although I did get a minimum viable product ready here within 48 hours.
 Also the buttons need better styling.
 I will add some padding in CSS tomorrow to make them look and feel more appealing.

-### Monday 03/09/2020:

-* * All activities in order of completion.

 - As mentioned previously in a note I edited the HTML and JavaScript so that now there are 5 buttons that generate the right amount of generated numbers depending on the button clicked.
 The base state of the site there are 5 0's as placeholders for the generated numbers.